 Brevard County prepares for Hurricane Irma

 BREVARD COUNTY, Fla.
-(WOFL FOX 35) - Brevard County Emergency Management officials are keeping an eye on Hurriane Irma.
+(WOFL FOX 35) - Brevard County Emergency Management officials are keeping an eye on Hurricane Irma.

 They're worried about what could happen, especially after Hurricane Matthew made it difficult last year.
 Residents are on edge.
 Richard Duffy packs up his car, hoping he and his family stay out of Irma's path.